meetkabeershah/meetkabeershah.github.io/_posts/2017-10-20-How-to-submit-Facebook-Messenger-App-for-Review.md

 **Add permissions required by the app**

-Go the Messenger tab in the App Dashboard.
-Find the App Review section and select permissions the app for which you want to submit.
+Go to the Messenger tab in the App Dashboard.
+Find the App Review section and select the permissions needed by the app.

 [![Messenger app permissions][2]][2]

 **Edit Notes for Each Submission**

 After selecting the permissions, one can edit the notes for each submission.
 Click on <kbd>Edit Notes</kbd> for each permission.
-Be sure to complete each form and any other missing items before clicking <kbd>Submit for Review</kbd>.
+Make sure to fill each form and any other missing items before clicking <kbd>Submit for Review</kbd>.

 [![Edit Notes for Each Submission][3]][3]

-Facebook will need confirmation before submission
+Facebook will need confirmation before submission:

 [![Facebook submission confirmation][4]][4]